makerdao/community/governance/polls/Budget Ratification Poll for Modify Sidestream Auction Services Core Unit Budget, SAS-001 (MIP40c3-SP85) - November 14, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*The original budget for SAS-001 is expiring 30-Nov-2022.
-This subproposal creates a new budget stream for the Core Unit to continue operations through 30-Nov-2023.*
+*"The original budget for SAS-001 is expiring 30-Nov-2022.
+This subproposal creates a new budget stream for the Core Unit to continue operations through 30-Nov-2023".*

-*Changes & modifications from the original MIP40c3-SP43 budget subproposal:*
+*"Changes & modifications from the original MIP40c3-SP43 budget subproposal:"*

-- *SAS-001 Annual Budget Cap reduced from 1,130,392.56 DAI to 1,040,100.00 DAI (New Base) or 946,950.00 DAI (New Bear).
-2023 Budget Breakdown.*
+- *"SAS-001 Annual Budget Cap reduced from 1,130,392.56 DAI to 1,040,100.00 DAI (New Base) or 946,950.00 DAI (New Bear).
+2023 Budget Breakdown".*
-    - *Updated Transaction.*
+    - *"Updated Transaction".*
-    - *Updated Smart Contract Implementation.*
+    - *"Updated Smart Contract Implementation".*
-- *Addition of new sections to meet the MIP4c2-SP19 amendment:*
+- *"Addition of new sections to meet the MIP4c2-SP19 amendment:"*
-    - *Roadmap and Objective.*
+    - *"Roadmap and Objective".*
-    - *Summarising Value to MKR Holders.*
+    - *"Summarising Value to MKR Holders".*
-    - *Contingency Planning - Scenarios.*
+    - *"Contingency Planning - Scenarios".*
-    - *Return Excess Funds.*
+    - *"Return Excess Funds".*
-    - *Unwinding and Defunding.*
+    - *"Unwinding and Defunding".*
-    - *Proposal Parameters.*
+    - *"Proposal Parameters".*
-    - *Minor grammatical and formatting updates to the Budget Implementation.*
+    - *"Minor grammatical and formatting updates to the Budget Implementation".*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/247f11f556ad5b2be78525c7fa6c9966da76ecec/MIP40/MIP40c3-Subproposals/MIP40c3-SP85.md)